pilcrowonpaper/astro-email-password-2fa/README.md

 # Email and password example with 2FA

-Built with Astro, SQLite, and Lucia v4 [RFC](https://github.com/lucia-auth/lucia/issues/1639).
+Built with Astro and SQLite.

 - Password check with HaveIBeenPwned
 - Email verification